 16. MB-SMF indicates the possibly allocated ingress address to the NEF/MBSF.
 MB-SMF may include TMGI if it is allocated in step 11.
-For broadcast communication, the MB-SMF includes any MBS FSA ID(s) selected in step 11.
-It also indicates the success or failure of reserving transmission resources.
+For broadcast communication, the MB-SMF includes any MBS FSA ID(s) selected in step 11..